 Gardening methods around the world vary according to the climate, soil, uses, and resources available to the gardener.

 In this sense, there is a difference between gardening and agriculture.
-The difference between gardening and agriculture is essentially a difference of scale and means: gardening can be a hobby or tending towards food self-sufficiency, providing an additional income, while agriculture is part of a profitability approach.
+The difference between gardening and agriculture is essentially a difference of scale.
+It means: gardening can be a hobby or tending towards food self-sufficiency, providing an additional income, while agriculture is part of a profitability approach.

 Gardening is generally associated with the maintenance of a garden and less with its creation alone.

 Spring is the ideal time to create and/or cultivate your garden, vegetable garden, or balcony.
-In this season of renewal of nature, the reasons do not miss to grow vegetables or flowers.
+In this season of renewal of nature, the reason does not miss growing vegetables or flowers.

 More and more people are rediscovering the culture of the land – A trend is also seen in cities.